Update (December 15, 2024): ‘Specifications’ and ‘Release Date’ sections updated.

 On February 28, 2023, the Jeep Cherokee, introduced in 1974, saw the end of production after five model generations.
-A sixth-generation Jeep Cherokee is expected to arrive in the U.S. next year, along with an all-electric variant that will join the line-up in due course.
+An electrified sixth-generation Jeep Cherokee is expected to arrive in the U.S. towards the end of next year, along with an all-electric variant that will join the line-up in due course.

 The Jeep Cherokee Electric can be an alternative to the off-road focused Jeep Recon, and performance-focused Wagoneer S, for customers who want more of an urban commuter.
 In this article, we lay down every detail reported about the future Jeep SUV.